Peter-Moller/host-info/README.md

 *(Note that the `lsof` output above will also output number of connections, running application and running user.
 Also note that with `lsof` you must be running as `root` in order to see processes other than your own.)*

+### Pro tip!

+You can use this to find where your various cloud storage is located.
+Use the `lsof` string above and look for connections to `couldd`, `Box Sync`, `Backup and Sync` (Google), `Dropbox` or `OneDrive`!
+There you will get a number of IP-addresses and protocol (hint: they all use `https`) and you can look them up and know for yourself where they are!

 -----

 ## Screen shots: